FAQ for Research & Graduate Education

 Human Subject Research Questions

-Yes, the IRB will continue to function.
-Moreover, we are making contingency plans to conduct reviews and meetings virtually as needed.
+Yes, the IRB continues to function by conducting reviews and meeting virtually as needed.

 Yes, research participants should be asked to complete a short screening for exposure to COVID-19 or symptoms of illness before they are scheduled for any study-related visits and in-person interactions.
-This specific screening should be done verbally, and the procedure does not require IRB approval.
+This specific screening should be done verbally, and this procedure does not require IRB approval.
 For appropriate screening questions please see COVID-19 IRB Guidance.
-Additionally, any in person research needs to be approved by the Office of Research Compliance and consistent with the current university Research Operations Level.
+Additionally, any in-person research needs to be consistent with MSU's current Research Operations Level.

 Yes, we would consider this if we received guidance from government and/or health officials that this was necessary.
 However, this is not the case presently, and we encourage safe practice of human research at this time.